 The task of Bible translation is full of moving parts with hundreds of individuals serving to bring each new Bible to publication.
-Even in the best of circumstances, Bible Translation is an immense task that requires the coordination of numerous people with a wide collection of skills and training.
-For example, English translation teams inevitably involve numerous specialists in biblical history, culture, theology, and the biblical languages of Scripture, not to mention English language experts and stylists in order to make sure that the translation is both accurate to the original and clear and comprehensible to its audience.
+In the best of circumstances, Bible translation for English requires the coordination of numerous people with a wide collection of skills and training, with numerous specialists in biblical history, culture, theology, and the biblical languages of Scripture, not to mention English language experts and stylists in order to make sure that the translation is both accurate to the original and clear and comprehensible to its audience.

 - First Draft: This is a preliminary and tentative translation that will be tested and improved over multiple cycles.
 Revisions continue through successive drafts as the translation team works through the process multiple times.

 - Review Check: The review check involves speakers of the target language reading through the translation draft, giving feedback on naturalness and grammaticality, as well as suggesting improvements.
 The translation team returns to this step regularly with successive drafts.

 - Back Translation: A back translation is created by rendering the draft into a language of wider communication.
 The process is done in a phrase-by-phrase format and is often more formal in nature than would be preferred for normal reading.
 Back translations allow the local translation team to get expanded feedback from specialists and translation consultants who do not know the minority target language.

 - Consultant Check: Skilled and experienced advisors meet with the translation team in order to discuss specific issues in the translation: cultural, theological, and textual in order to improve the long-term accuracy of the translation, working through the draft verse-by-verse.
 Translation consultants might share with the translation team how other languages and translation projects have dealt with similar problems and challenges, bringing a larger perspective to the local translators.
 Consultants also give advice on aspects of the translation project generally.